Florjan Përgjoni

-Florjan Përgjoni (born 22 June 1997) is an Albanian footballer who currently plays as a left-back for Albanian club Tirana.
+Florjan Përgjoni (born 22 June 1997) is an Albanian professional footballer who plays as a left-back.

 Career

 Tirana

 Përgjoni signed a three-year contract with Kategoria Superiore side Tirana on 5 July 2021.
 He was an unused substitute in the club's opening two league games, and made his debut on 22 September 2021 in a Kupa e Shqipërisë game away at Shkumbini where he played the full game in the 3–0 win.
-He would make his league debut a few days later on 25 September 2021 in a 1–1 away draw to Kastrioti, where he came on as a 73rd minute substitute for Macedonian defender Filip Najdovski.
+He would make his league debut a few days later on 25 September 2021 in a 1–1 away draw to Kastrioti, where he came on as a 73rd-minute substitute for Macedonian defender Filip Najdovski.
 Përgjoni made his first league start for Tirana on 17 October 2021 in a thrilling 3–2 away win against the reigning Kategoria Superiore champions Teuta.